Ssxs-Andrea/Y2S1-Brick-Ball-Game/README.md

 Adds a strategic challenge for players to navigate through without receiving penalties.

 Reason: Providing players with fresh content and challenges beyond the initial levels.
-### Section 2: Fixing Bugs
-### a.
-Load Game

-Addressed the bug where initially, the game could be saved but not loaded.

-- Implemented a statement to check if the save.mdds file exists at the beginning of the game.

-- If the save.mdds file exists, the "Load Game" button is displayed on the game scene start page to resume from saved progress.

-Initially, the saved destroy block count was not initialized to 0.
-- When loading the game, the destroy count remains but the block size is recalculated, leading to errors when proceeding to the next level.
-- To resolve this issue, the destroy block count is now explicitly set to 0 during the save game process.

-Reason: Enable player to to resume from saved progress.
-### b.
-Ball Hit Mechanism

-Addressed the bug where initially, the ball failed to hit and destroy blocks sometimes as only the central point of the ball's circumference triggered block destruction.

-Modified the block destruction mechanism to consider the entire ball radius for collision detection.
-Blocks are now destroyed when any part of the ball, within its radius, hits the block.

-Adjusted the collision detection for the ball's interaction with the screen boundary (wall).
-Ensures that the entire ball is displayed within the screen, preventing parts of the ball from being outside the visible area.

-Correct logic error for collideToLeftBlock, set the goRightBall to false.

-Reason: Ensures a more accurate and consistent gameplay experience.
-### c.
-Initialize Ball Position

-Addressed the issue of ball initialization outside the screen.

-Implemented a solution to ensure consistent ball generation.
-The ball is now consistently generated at a fixed x-position.
-Ensures the ball no longer goes out of bounds upon initialization.

-Reason: Prevent the ball fall out of bound.
 ### d.
 Game Stage Size

 Initially, the stage was resizable, leading to an unsightly display of the game when resized.